H.R. 2815: Cape Fox Land Entitlement Finalization Act of 2025

 1

-Cape Fox no longer has to satisfy its remaining entitlement using about 185 unconveyed acres in the township where Saxman is located.
+The bill waives the rule that would have made Cape Fox satisfy its remaining claim with about 185 unconveyed acres in the township where Saxman is located.

 2